valydia/sbt-apidoc/README.md

  */
 ```

-And the task:
+And run the command:
 >sbt apidoc

 The output is generated under `target/scala-2.12/apidoc`.
-And you can open in your browser the `target/scala-2.12/apidoc/index.html`
+And you can open in your browser the file `target/scala-2.12/apidoc/index.html`.

 ## Examples